Robert J. Reeves P.C.

 Workers compensation laws were created to help injured workers who get hurt on the job.
-Fault is not an issue in most cases, but there are many different “legal traps” that you want to avoid.
-Most people, and even some lawyers who dabble in this practice area, falsely believe workers compensation is “easy” and that you really don’t need an attorney.
-In minor injury cases, I would agree that a private consultation may be all that is necessary but would be helpful.
-However, for serious accidents and resulting permanent injuries, you would be taking a real risk by trying to represent yourself and not hiring experienced counsel.
-As a former South Carolina workers compensation insurance defense lawyer, attorney Robert J. Reeves knows the mistakes an inexperienced lawyer can make and the devastating effects their lack of knowledge or preparation can cause.
-In fact, one of the reasons Mr. Reeves switched from defending insurance companies to helping injured workers and their families was the realization that many “mill firms” and other lawyers with flashy advertisements really did not know what they were doing.
-When a case is denied, the employer and their insurance carrier hire law firms that do nothing but workers compensation to represent their interests.
-That’s why it is so important that the injured worker “balance the playing field” by retaining a lawyers with similar experience and credentials.
+Fault is not an issue in most cases, but there are different “legal traps” that you must avoid.
+Many people, and even some lawyers who occasionally practice in this area, erroneously believe workers compensation cases are “easy” and that you may not need an attorney.
+In relatively minor injury cases, a private consultation may be all that is required and would be very helpful.
+However, for serious accidents with resulting permanent injuries, you will be taking a real risk by trying to represent yourself and not hiring experienced counsel.
+As a former South Carolina workers compensation insurance defense lawyer, attorney Robert J. Reeves knows the mistakes inexperienced lawyers often make and has seen the resulting effects their lack of knowledge or preparation can cause.
+One reason Mr. Reeves stopped defending insurance companies and started helping injured workers and their families was seeing how many cases were lost because “mill firm” lawyers either came to court unprepared or really did not know what they were doing.
+When a lawyer fails, it is the client who suffers.
+If you are going to practice in an area, you owe it to the people you represent to do your best and know the law.
+Insurance companies hire law firms that focus on workers compensation claims to represent their interests.
+It is important that an injured worker be able to “balance the playing field” by retaining a workers compensation lawyer with similar experience and credentials.

-Workers compensation accident claims while on the road present several interesting legal issues.
+Workers compensation accident claims while on the road present several legal issues.
 This area of law can be both confusing and complex and requires an experienced attorney to sort through the various claims and defenses available.
-The end debate will determine whether you receive full compensation and from which part(ies).
-If you drive for a living, you are probably protected under workers compensation laws.
-But not always.
-And, if you are involved in an automobile accident while working, you may actually have two (2) potential claims: a workers compensation claim AND a third party claim.
+The final analysis will determine whether you receive full compensation and from which party or parties.
+If you drive for a living, you are usually covered under workers compensation laws.
+But, if you are involved in an automobile accident while “on the clock,” you may or may not be protected.
+Or, in some situations, you may actually have two (2) potential claims: a workers compensation claim AND a third party claim.
 Here’s how this works:

 Employee or Independent Contractor

-First, let’s take the easy case where a driver on the road is definitely covered under workers comp.
-If you drive a work vehicle owned and maintained by a company (short haul truck, utility truck), you are protected if the employer has four (4) or more regular employees (full time or part time).
+If you drive a work vehicle owned and maintained by a company (short haul truck, utility truck, delivery vehicle), you are covered if the employer has four (4) or more regular employees (full time or part time).
 If you are injured in an accident while making your delivery or going to the next job, you will get workers compensation benefits.
 Some drivers, however, are not covered.
 For example, long haul truck drivers who own their own rigs and make their own schedules are considered independent contractors and are not covered by definition under the Workers’ Compensation Act.
 Sometimes, the lines get blurred.
 Closer cases typically involve companies who classify workers as “non-employees” when, in fact, they really are covered “employees.”
 The exact determination will depend on how much control a company exerts and how a job is done.
 In this new era of part-time and seasonal jobs, many workers compensation cases will be fought aggressively by insurance companies over whether someone is actually an “employee” or an “independent contractor.”
 This distinction can be critical in determining whether someone who gets injured also gets any benefits.

-Next, we will examine when an accident is compensable depending on whether an employee was “on the job” when injured.
-Starting again with the semi-truck driver or utility van driver, clearly an accident is covered if an accident occurs while driving to make your next delivery or next job site.
+An automobile accident may be compensable depending on whether the employee was legally “on the job” when injured.
+Starting again with the semi-truck driver or utility van driver, an accident is clearly covered if the accident occurs while driving to make your next delivery or next job site.
 But what if you stop to run a personal errand?
 Well, it depends on how far out of the way you go to take care of something non-work related.
 The law is unclear here and very fact specific.
 If you are on your regular route, then you are probably covered under workers compensation.
 However, if you stray too far from where you should be, you may be found to be outside of workers compensation guidelines.
 As detailed above, this distinction can make the difference between benefits and nothing at all.

 Third Party Claims